Undergraduate: University of Texas at Austin, 1997

 What makes your story unique?

 I was born in Mexico with a physical handicap where my feet were turned the wrong way.
 Some doctors thought I would never be able to walk while others thought I would ultimately grow out of my condition.
-But my parents sought a second opinion and I underwent surgery at the age of 6 months.
-Eventually, I was able to walk with Forest Gump type leg braces, and by the time I was five, I could even run without braces.
+But my parents sought a second opinion, and I underwent surgery at the age of 6 months.
+Eventually, I was able to walk with Forest-Gump-type leg braces, and by the time I was five, I could even run without braces.
 Gradually, I developed enough physical confidence to apply and join the United States Army.
 I joined the military during the first Gulf War to prove to myself that I was not weak, to escape poverty, and to help pay for college.
 My confidence was no match for the physical rigors of the Army.
 I suffered several injuries and hospitalizations while in active service due to aggravation of my pre-existing congenital abnormal lower extremities.
-As a result, of these injuries, I am considered a service connected disabled veteran, and I receive outstanding medical care and benefits.
-Today, I am not able to enjoy sports, or running, but at least, I am able to walk and perform my duties as a physician.
+As a result of these injuries, I am considered a service-connected disabled veteran, and I receive outstanding medical care and benefits.
+Today, I am not able to enjoy sports or running, but at least I am able to walk and perform my duties as a physician.

 Did you overcome any other challenges?

-At the age of nine, my family moved to Houston, TX.
+At the age of nine, my family moved to Houston, Texas.
 A few months later, a tragic family accident left us financially and emotionally devastated.
 Almost homeless, we moved frequently among relatives, yet we survived with the help of many generous people.
-One story that comes to mind, I disobeyed my parents, and went walking around the neighborhood, I got lost and wandered into a church for help.
-The minister drove me home, and handed me to my parents.
+One story that comes to mind: I disobeyed my parents, and went walking around the neighborhood, I got lost and wandered into a church for help.
+The minister drove me home, and handed me back to my parents.
 A few hours later, the minister returned with a truckload of furniture; he had noticed that we lacked furniture in our new home.
 We reluctantly accepted.
 The generosity and kindness of people has been a frequent factor in my success.

 In my youth, we must have moved at least 15 times.
 I have never asked my parents why we moved so much, but I sensed that crime and poor living conditions were a factor.
-Because we only had one car, we often had to go to the grocery store or laundry mat on foot.
+Because we only had one car, we often had to go to the grocery store or laundromat on foot.
 I started working at the age of 11, delivering newspapers, and by the age of 14, I had saved $800 dollars, enough to buy a used VW Beetle.
 That car gave us a new independence; I drove my mother and siblings to and from stores, etc. One day, while driving with my mother and 5 siblings, I was pulled over by a police officer.
-He believe that I looked too young to be driving, and he was right.
+He believed that I looked too young to be driving, and he was right.
 At the age of 14, I did not have a driver’s license or even auto insurance.
-He asked me where I was going, and I explained to him that our electricity had gotten disconnected because at that time we did not have money to pay the bill, and my mother cannot drive.
+He asked me where I was going, and I explained to him that our electricity had been disconnected because at that time we did not have money to pay the bill, and my mother could not drive.
 The officer, speechless, just stood there.
 I asked him if I should go home.
 He said no, go pay for the electric bill.
 At the time, I did not feel that I was suffering, or that I lived a hard life.
 Life just felt normal to me, but it definitely was not.
 Hundreds of generous acts have happened to me, some small and some large, and each time, because of my youth, I did not fully grasp the size of the kindness until years later.

 I have exceeded the expectations of many, including my parents.
 Today I have a bachelor’s degree, an MD, training in the prestigious specialty of ophthalmology, and I am a senior editor for the American Academy of Ophthalmology.
 Most importantly, I am a veteran helping other veterans preserve and improve their sight.